The Portland Spy Ring: Espionage During the Cold War

 Provenance

-The initial tip-off to British Intelligence forces with regards to the Portland Spy Ring was from a CIA agent working within Polish intelligence.
-In 1960, the CIA officer, Michal Goleniewski, reported to MI5 that Polish Intelligence had recruited an agent in the British Naval Attaché in Warsaw, but the agent had since returned to Britain.
+The initial tip-off to British Intelligence forces with regard to the Portland Spy Ring was from a CIA agent working within Polish intelligence.
+In 1960, CIA officer, Michal Goleniewski, reported to MI5 that Polish Intelligence had recruited an agent in the British Naval Attaché in Warsaw, but the agent had since returned to Britain.
 This agent was Houghton.

 As a result, MI5 monitored members of the Portland Spy Ring closely in undercover surveillance operations.
 In the early stages of the investigation, MI5 undercover agents followed Houghton and Gee on one of their many trips to London.
 They noticed that they had met with a then-unknown man, who was at the time “an illegal agent working for either the Russian or Polish intelligence service”.
 Time after someone revealed the man was Kolon Melody, operating under the identity of “Gordon Lonsdale”.